folio-org/ui-eholdings/docs/data-layer.md

 });
 ```

-When data is needed, you must first request it with one of the actions
+When in need of data, you must first request it with one of the actions
 defined in `mapDispatchToProps`.
 The data received in
-`mapStateToProps` will then update with a pending request, and update
+`mapStateToProps` will then update with a pending request, then update
 again once the request resolves or rejects.

 ## Models

-In eHoldings, you must define a model to request and store data in the
+You must first define a model to request and store data in the redux
-redux store.
+store.

 ``` javascript
 // src/redux/provider.js